 These results are not surprising considering that there have been thousands of cases of individuals (of all ages) who have committed violent or suicidal acts while on Paxil.
 Of course, not all of these acts can be directly linked to taking the drug, but when thousands of cases have one factor in common, it tends to raise red flags.

 Because of these flags, in 2012 Paxil was subject to one of the largest lawsuits of all time.
 GlaxoSmithKline was ordered to pay $3 billion over its skewed and illegal marketing tactics promoting Paxil, Welbutrin, and Avandia.

 What to Do If Your Child Is Injured by Pharmaceutical Drugs

 These examples are not meant to dissuade parents from using prescription drugs to help their children.
-Countless cases exist where drugs have been able to help minor with chemical imbalances and other medical issues.
+Countless cases exist where drugs have been able to help minors with chemical imbalances and other medical issues.

 The point is that you need to do your research before agreeing to anything and be aware that there is always the possibility that unintended or harmful symptoms may occur.

 To best protect your child and yourself, here’s what you need to do.
-Keep track of your their symptoms and moods before and after putting them on medication.
+Keep track of their symptoms and moods before and after putting them on medication.
 Record any advice from your doctor as well.

-If a pharmaceutical drugs causes illness or injury to your child, contact an experienced New York personal injury lawyer immediately.
+If a pharmaceutical drug causes illness or injury to your child, contact an experienced New York personal injury lawyer immediately.
 A knowledgeable drug and pharmaceutical liability attorney can examine the facts of your case and determine whether or not the situation is the result of negligence, which would entitle you to compensation.

 Experiencing something like this can be devastating for a child and his or her family, and the associated costs may be enormous.
 Help get your future back on track and prevent others from suffering a similar fate by holding those responsible accountable for their actions.